 The issue of this post is that — regardless of that logic being ‘intelligent’ or not — in roughly half a century, we have added an unprecedented and unbelievable volume of it to the world.
 And given the fundamental properties of such logic(**), this is having more and more of an effect on human society, and through human society the world.

-One way a key property of logic shows itself is that rare complex logical landscapes (that is us, these days) are increasingly hard to change.
+One way a key property of logic shows itself is that large complex logical landscapes (that is us, these days) are increasingly hard to change.
 Large transformations in/with IT are slow, costly, and often fail.
 Why?
 Why is it that instead of getting better and better at it, we seem to get slower and slower?
 Because, contrary to what is often said: change is not just speeding up, it is — in the reality of organisations — often also slowing down.
-Changing a core system in your landscape takes more time and money than building a large new building.
+Changing a core IT system in your landscape takes more time and money than building a large new building.
 Change in IT is hard. (***)

 But what makes it so hard?